-During a visit to Nigeria, Africa’s most populous country, Mr. Macron, the French president reiterated a point he had made several times that Africa’s migration problems are a result of unplanned population growth on the continent.
+During a visit to Nigeria, Africa’s most populous country, Mr. Macron, the French president reiterated a point he had made on several occasions that Africa’s migration problems are a result of unplanned population growth on the continent.
 He immediately faced strong criticisms with many Africans calling his statement a symbol of colonialism.

 Africa’s problems are many and varied, but a common theme does resonate throughout the continent.
 The continent is rich in resources and talent, but a vast majority of the people continue to suffer from the basic needs that sustain life.

 It is continually ravaged by conflicts and wars for which the continent is notoriously known for.
 With these in mind, it is hard to imagine why the French president would single out population growth as the main issue causing migration.

 Macron’s statement would appear on its face as valid if you just look at the fact that Africa’s population is growing a lot faster than Europe’s.
 This is certainly not a perspective that can just be dismissed.
 As the argument would go, if Africa had restricted it’s population growth to the potential it can support, then its people would have so much resources at their disposal to expend that they would not have to travel to seek greener pastures in Europe.
 The only problem with this is that Africa does have enough resources to sustain its population.
 Then why does it fail to satisfy its people?
 And fail would be an understatement.

 Zimbabwe, one of the last African countries to get rid of the chains of colonialism had her independence in 1980.
 That was over 40 years ago.
 Even after these many years, African countries and many Africans still view the west as a major cause to their economic problems.